alexHlebnikov/markupBuilder2GIS/README.md

 Main commands
 -------------

-`gulp clean` — clean dev directory.
+`gulp clean` — rm dev and build directory.

 `gulp dev` — development task.
 Create compiled dev-version of project and watch for changes in project's files.
 Call clean task in the beginning.